Vytautas Miškinis: Life

-Miškinis taught at the Lithuanian Academy of Music and Theatre, as lecturer from 1985, as associate professor from 1995, and as professor of choral conducting from 2002.
+Miškinis taught at the Lithuanian Academy of Music and Theatre, as a lecturer from 1985, as associate professor from 1995, and as professor of choral conducting from 2002.
 He is president of the Lithuanian Choral Union, and the artistic director and chief conductor of the All-Lithuanian Choir Festival.

 Compositions

 Miškinis wrote his first composition in 1977, but turned to composing for Ąžuoliukas in the mid 1980s.
 His compositions draw on characteristics of Lithuanian folk music.
-They are basically tonal, but use advanced techniques such as overlay of harmonies, clusters and repetition.
+They are basically tonal, but use advanced techniques such as the overlay of harmonies, clusters and repetition.
 Many works are set to Latin texts which he regards as a universal language.
 His setting O salutaris hostia, written in 1991 and published by Carus-Verlag in 2001, became an international choral standard.

 As of 2020, he has composed and recorded over 700 pieces, both religious and secular.
 In the United States he has composed works for The University of Louisville Collegiate Chorale and the Golden Gate Men's Chorus (San Francisco, CA).
 His choral compositions have been published in Lithuania, but also internationally, by publishers including Schott (Germany), A Coeur Joie (France), Astrum, Earthsongs and Santa Barbara Music Publishing (U.S.), Edition Ferrimontana (Italy), and Ediciones Musicale (Spain).